 Nonprofit Accounting Degree and Training Program Information

-There are several significant accounting principles with which accountants who work in nonprofit organizations should be familiar.
 Though there are no specific degrees that focus on nonprofit accounting, a traditional accounting education and Certified Public Accountant (CPA) designation are necessary qualifications.
 A bachelor's degree and often a master's degree in accountancy are requirements for this position.
+Both of these degree programs address several significant accounting principles with which accountants who work in nonprofit organizations should be familiar.

 Bachelor's Degree in Accounting

-A bachelor's degree in accounting, whether a Bachelor of Business in Accounting (BBA) or a Bachelor of Science in Accounting, is a 4-year program that prepares its graduates to interpret, analyze, measure and communicate a company's crucial financial information.
+Those seeking a 4-year degree in accounting can select a Bachelor of Business in Accounting (BBA) or a Bachelor of Science in Accounting.
 While preparing students to sit for the Certified Public Accountant designation, these programs focus heavily on economics, finance, management and business law.
-Students learn effective critical thinking and problem-solving techniques that are applicable across all types of businesses, including nonprofits.
 Students complete these programs with supervised internships prior to graduation.
 Applicants must be high school graduates or have a GED certificate prior to enrollment.

 While nonprofit accounting is far too narrow a subspecialty in the industry to warrant a major or minor concentration, aspiring nonprofit accountants need a solid education in all aspects of accounting.
 Undergraduate accounting majors can expect to take classes such as: